MateeDevs/devstack-ios-app/README.md

 FIXME

 ## Dependencies
-- All code dependencies are managed via [Swift Package Manager](https://swift.org/package-manager/) directly in the Xcode
+- All code dependencies are managed via [Swift Package Manager](https://swift.org/package-manager/)
 - All tools (SwiftGen, SwiftLint, etc.) are managed via [Mint](https://github.com/yonaskolb/Mint)
 - You can use the `scripts/setup.sh` for quick setup of all required tools
 - There is also `scripts/rename.sh` for quick renaming from DevStack to YourProject